SIakovlev/CarND_CapstoneProject/README.md

    obtaining the correct ground truth classifications from the filename suffix.

-Most recently the model was trained on the original set of 185 simulator and 101 real images in `data\training_images`.
-The raw command-line output is retained in `ros/src/tl_detector/runs/1532796265.11.output.txt` (the location the now-pretrained weights are downloaded to on first execution).
+Most recently the model was trained on the original set of 185 simulator and 101 real images in `data/training_images`.
+The raw command-line output is retained in `ros/src/tl_detector/runs/1532796265.11/output.txt` (the location the now-pretrained weights are downloaded to on first execution).
 As explained previously those first real images were from the `traffic_light_training.bag` file which proved to be of low quality compared with the `just_traffic_light.bag`